Winter Break Alumni/ae Shadow Program

 - Ask for business cards from those with whom you talk with for any length of time.
 This will be helpful for writing thank-you notes later, as well as for future networking purposes.

-- At the conclusion of the shadowing experience, thank your host and anyone who was helpful to you during your day, and shake your host’s hand before you leave.
+- At the conclusion of the shadowing experience, thank your host and anyone who was helpful to you during your day.
+Shake your host’s hand before you leave.

 - Send a thank-you note to your shadow host and anyone at the work site who was particularly helpful.
 The note may be hand-written or sent by e-mail.

-- Complete the mandatory program evaluation, which will be sent to you after the program concludes.
+- Complete the post-shadowing questionnaire, which will receive from the Career Office.
 This will guide us in making make improvements to the program next year.

 - Plan to follow up/stay in touch with your shadow host as he/she is now in your "network" of professional contacts!